DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-04-14-Create-first-project-with-JSF-in-Java.md

     - Why do you define the output within the tag an not inside the head part?

-        JSF will render css output in gheadh tag automatically.
+        JSF will render css output in â€œheadâ€ tag automatically.

 <br>